Bertha Lund Glaeser: Early life and education

 Bertha Lund was born in Cincinnati, Ohio, September 28, 1862.
 Her father was Charles A. Lund, a native of Stockholm, Sweden.
-He acquired his education in Lund University, Lund, Sweden, and devoted his life to being an artist.
+He acquired his education at Lund University, Lund, Sweden, and devoted his life to being an artist.
 Bertha's mother was Anna Orfgen, a native of Alsace–Lorraine, whose father was a Russian officer, while her mother was of French birth.
 Glaeser was the second in a family of six children.
-Her mother died when she was a very small child and after her father's second marriage, her home life became unpleasant and she was thus, as a young girl, required to care for herself.
+Her mother died when she was a very young child and after her father's second marriage, her home life became unpleasant and she was required to care for herself despite being young.

 She began her studies at the Cincinnati Public Schools.

 At the age of sixteen, she married Andrew Glaeser.
-He was a Mason and a member of the Odd Fellows, Knights of Pythias and Workmen lodges and other societies.
-When Bertha was 21 years of age, she was widowed with three young stepchildren, Edward, Nellie, and August.
-Her own child died in early life.
-Glaeser reared and educated her stepchildren, giving them every advantage which she could secure for them.
+He was a Mason and a member of the Odd Fellows, Knights of Pythias and Workmen lodges, and other societies.
+When Bertha was 21, she was widowed with three young stepchildren - Edward, Nellie, and August.
+Her child died very young.
+Glaeser reared and educated her stepchildren, giving them every advantage that she could secure for them.

 While caring for the children, Glaeser took up the study of medicine under Dr. Joseph Roberts Clauser.
-She was interested in the work to the extent of continuing her studies in the Woman's Medical College of Pennsylvania in Philadelphia, where she remained through three terms and for a year and a half was connected with its clinic.
-Later, she spent one year as a student in the Cincinnati School of Medicine and Surgery in the "woman's section".
+She was interested in the work to the extent of continuing her studies at the Woman's Medical College of Pennsylvania in Philadelphia, where she remained through three terms and for a year and a half was connected with its clinic.
+Later, she spent one year as a student at the Cincinnati School of Medicine and Surgery in the "woman's section".